MileHacker Logo

 • 1 Month Before:

-Book major accommodations and internal flights/trains, arrange key tours, obtain prescription refills and a Basic first aid kit, notify bank, obtain International Driving Permit if behind the wheel.
+Book major accommodations and in-country flights/trains, arrange key tours, obtain prescription refills and a Basic first aid kit, notify bank, obtain International Driving Permit if behind the wheel.

 • 1 Week Before:

-Confirm all bookings, make document copies (digital & physical), pack essential items.
+Confirm all bookings, make document copies (digital & physical), pack necessary items.
 For efficient packing, explore products from Eagle Creek.
 Download apps/offline maps, learn basic Indonesian phrases.

 Required Advance Bookings & Home Prep